Metallic fiber: Sintered metal fibers

 A specially designed process allows the production of individual powder-like metal fibers known as short fibers with a length over diameter (L/D) range of 100.
-These short fibers can be used as such or in combination with metal powders to produce sintered filtration structures with ultra-high levels of filtration while allowing unique levels of permeability.
+These short fibers can be used as such or in combination with metal powders to produce sintered filtration structures with ultra-high levels of filtration and high permeability.

 Polymer pellets

 Other metal fiber products are polymer pellets or grains composed out of metal fibers.
 Several bundles of fibers are glued together with a variety of sizings and an adequate compatible extrusion coating is applied.
-After chopping these coated bundles into pellets they can be used as additives in the production of engineered conductive/ shielding plastic pieces by injection molding and extrusion.
+After chopping these coated bundles into pellets they can be used as additives in the production of engineered conductive and shielding plastic pieces by injection molding and extrusion.
 The unique benefit of metal fibers is the conductive network formation with a relatively limited volume of conductive additives.

-Non-wovens
+Nonwoven fibers

 Non-wovens or felts can be produced with metal fibers, just like with traditional textile fibers.
 In a very limited number of cases, needle punching can be applied to entangle the fibers and obtain needle-punched felt.

-Yarns
+Metal yarns

-A bundle of endless stainless steel fibers can be converted to yarns by textile spinning processes.
+Bundles of stainless steel fibers can be converted into yarns by textile spinning processes.
 There are two forms of yarn: one with a low amount of fibers and one with a high amount of fibers.
 The former, with a number of filaments of around 275, can be converted into a filament yarn by adding twist to the bundle.
 Bundles with several thousands of fibers are typically used to convert fibers into spun yarn.
 That can be done by stretch breaking and subsequent traditional yarn spinning technologies.
 This results in 100% metal yarns.
 During the spinning process, tows can be blended and blended yarns can also be produced.
 Blends with cotton, polyester and wool are possible.

 Subsequently, metal yarns can be further converted into various textile products using textile processes.
 Knitting (circular, flat, warp) and weaving are possible, as well as braiding.
 Blended textile products can be obtained by combining metal yarns with other yarns, or by using yarns that have two kinds of fibers inside and hence are already blends by themselves.